 This may seem like common sense and that I’m ‘teaching my grandmother to suck eggs’ but the earliest lessons children learn about communication happen at home, and it seems they make a difference.

-But we can actually do more than just engage our children in the give-and-take of family dialogue.
-We can also offer really practical advice about how to make new friends.
+But you can actually do more than just engage your children in the give-and-take of family dialogue.
+You can also offer really practical advice about how to make new friends.

 A number of experimental studies have reported that unpopular children improve their status with their school peers after they’ve been trained and taught “active listening.”

 An active listener is someone who makes it clear that they are paying attention – by making appropriate eye contact, orienting their body in the direction of the speaker, nodding their head at the right moments when they are listening, remaining quiet, when it’s appropriate and not interrupting all the time, and making relevant verbal responses.

 I teach these verbal and non-verbal cues to children on my Confidence Classes for Kids and 1-2-1 Coaching Sessions.